simotae14/monorepo-accounts/README.md

 # Scalapay Test - Monorepo

-> Frontend part of the Scalapay exercise

-A monorepo containing a Next.js frontend application and integration with a NestJS API for account creation functionality.
+> A monorepo for the Scalapay test where the backend is built in NestJS and the frontend in NextJS

+This monorepo contains two applications working together to provide account creation functionality with a clean separation between frontend and backend services.

 ## 📋 Overview

-This project consists of two main applications:
+### Applications

+- **API (NestJS)**: Backend service running on `localhost:4000`
+  - Location: `apps/api/`
+  - Provides REST API endpoints including `POST /submit` for account creation
+- **Web (Next.js)**: Frontend application running on `localhost:3000`
+  - Location: `apps/web/`
-- **Frontend (Next.js)**: Runs on `localhost:3000` with a form interface at `localhost:3000/form`
+  - Contains form interface at `/form` for account creation
-- **Backend (NestJS API)**: Runs on `localhost:4000` with account creation endpoint at `localhost:4000/submit`
+  - Communicates with the API service

 ## 🚀 Quick Start

 ### Prerequisites

-Make sure you have the following installed:

 - Node.js (version 18 or higher recommended)
 - npm package manager